Skip to main content

 Dr. Cathy Beck serves as the director of schools for CCSD.
 She has been in education for over 30 years, serving the past 10 years in administrative positions.
 Prior to joining CCSD, Dr. Beck served as assistant superintendent in Summit County, Colorado, where she experienced firsthand the reduction in utility costs with solar.
 Dr. Beck has also overseen large grants throughout her career.

 Dr. Tara Watson is a Tennessee Certified County Finance Officer and has served as the chief operations officer as well as the CTE director for CCSD since 2017.
-Dr. Watson is the district financial office with oversight of more than $65 million in federal, state, and grant funds.
-Dr. Watson will oversee this grant’s financial and CTE solar components.
+Dr. Watson is the district financial office with oversight of more than $65 million in federal, state and grant funds.

 John Patrick is vice-chair of the Cheatham County School Board.
 Prior to retiring, Patrick evaluated the Environmental Protection Agency’s programs for the Office of Inspector General in Washington, D.C.
-He is a certified internal auditor and owns a 5.2-kilowatt solar system in his home since 2010.
-John is assisting in this effort to bring solar to CCSD.
+He is a certified internal auditor and owns a 5.2-kilowatt solar system on his home since 2010.

 Photo Gallery